 That’s not management.
 That’s task execution.

-If you want someone who thinks strategically, spots opportunities, fixes what’s broken, and ties marketing to revenue – you pay $1,000 to $2,500/month.
+If you want someone who thinks strategically, spots opportunities, fixes what’s broken, and ties marketing to revenue, you pay for that.
+And you treat them like the business partner they are.

 The Philippines has incredible marketing talent.
 People running campaigns for international brands, driving millions in revenue, building careers that rival what you’d find in local markets.